Follow the Fox keeps selected local civic issues in view through public records, dated updates, current footing notes, and source-backed context.

 Schools & Education School boards, district budgets, referendums, public education governance, and school policy.
 1 trail

-AASD Referendum Trail Appleton Area School District · Appleton, WI Implementation watchLast updated 05-13-2026
+AASD Referendum Trail Appleton Area School District · Appleton, WI Implementation watchLast checked: May 13, 2026 A local school-district referendum followed from pre-vote authorization question to post-vote public follow-through.

 Trailhead